Galib6/gin-gorm-api-starter/README.md

 ### PostgreSQL Requirements

 1. Create the database in PostgreSQL with the name equal to the value of DB_NAME in `.env`
-2. Use the command `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` on the database terminal

 ### GitHooks Requirements

 > Note : GitHooks is not mandatory for this starter.
 Only do the steps below if you want to apply & use it.

-1. Install golangci-lint as the linters aggregator for pre-commit linting by executing `go install github.com/golangci/golangci-lint@latest`.
+1. Install golangci-lint as the linters aggregator for pre-commit linting by executing `go install github.com/golangci/golangci-lint/cmd/golangci-lint@latest`.
 Alternatively, you can follow the recommended method, which involves installing the binary from the [official source](https://golangci-lint.run/usage/install/#binaries)
 2. Install commitlint as the conventional commit message checker by executing `go install github.com/conventionalcommit/commitlint@latest`.
 Alternatively, you can follow the recommended method, which involves installing the binary from the [official source](https://github.com/conventionalcommit/commitlint/releases)
 3. Configure your git's hooks path to be linked to the `.githooks` directory on this repository by executing `git config core.hooksPath .githooks`

 ## How to Run?

 1. Use the command `make tidy` (or use `go mod tidy` instead, if `make` is unable to be used) to adjust the dependencies accordingly
-2. Use the command `make run` (or use `go run main.go` instead, if `make` is unable to be used) to run the application
+2. Use the command `make run` (or use `go run main.go` instead, if `make` is unable to be used) to run the application.
+You can also use Docker with air to auto-reload by running `make up` (or use `docker-compose up` instead if `make` is unable to be used)
 3. Use the command `make test` (or use `go test ./...` instead, if `make` is unable to be used) to run the automated testing

 ## API Documentation (Postman)